 The Interest Rate

-One key additional component of net present value is the interest rate (also called the discount rate) used to discount the future value of cash into present value.
+One key additional component of NPV is the interest rate (also called the discount rate) used to discount the future value of cash into present value.
 This interest rate in essence is the estimated return you would receive each year if you invested your money and therefore, what you would lose if you did not invest your money.

 This interest rate depends on the riskiness of your investment.
 Generally speaking, the higher the risk, the higher the interest rate because there is less certainty about your future potential earnings.
 An increase in your interest rate results in a lower NPV, while a lower interest rate results in a higher NPV.